Sarcelles: Caribbeans

 As of 2008, 8.7% of the population was of Caribbean origin.
 As of 2012, many of the ethnic Caribbean residents have French citizenship.

 By the 1970s, Afro-Caribbeans became more interested in changing politics.
 By the 1980s, Guy Guyoubli, a local activist, organised an almost all-Caribbean protest list.
 Maxwell wrote that this demonstrated that Caribbeans had serious intentions of participating in the political system, even though there were no representatives elected from the lists.
 At the time, ethnic minorities across Metropolitan France were increasingly trying to influence the political system.
 The city's first ever two Caribbean councillors were elected in 1989.
 Around 1989, Raymond Lamontagne, the mayor, opened Metropolitan France's first ever Caribbean-orientated, council-funded community centre.

 Maghrebian Muslims

 In the 1950s and 1960s, Maghrebians began to arrive in Sarcelles.
-Political organisation came in subsequent decades.
-Originally, the Muslims worshipped in converted makeshift areas, but, later, purpose-built mosques appeared.
+They developed political organisation in subsequent decades.
+Originally, the Muslims worshipped in converted makeshift areas, but, later, they built mosques for their community.

 In the 1990s, Maghrebians were first elected to the commune council.
-Maxwell wrote that Maghrebians began obtaining "key positions" only in the vicinity of 2012 due to "low turnout and weak community organisations".
+Maxwell wrote that Maghrebians did not begin to obtain "key positions" until about 2012, as they had had "low turnout and weak community organisations".